Energy

 It only takes a few minutes to find a cheaper deal and start saving

-Can you change back to a standard plan once you’ve switched to smart plan?
+Can you change back to a standard plan once you’ve switched to a smart plan?

-Once you switch to a smart plan you can’t revert to a standard plan, due to industry regulations and the fact that your meter’s configuration is changed once you move.
+Once you switch to a smart plan, you can’t revert to a standard plan.
+This is due to industry regulations and the fact that your meter’s configuration is changed once you move.

-If you’re not happy with your current smart plan, consider switching to 24-hour unit rate, with a single unit rate throughout the day.
+If you’re not happy with your current smart plan, you can still switch to another smart tariff, such as a 24-hour smart plan with a single unit rate throughout the day.

 Always check if you’re out of contract before moving, so you don’t incur early cancellation fees.